adityasolanki192004-dot/SkillCraft-Technology-DataScience-Internship/README.md

 ## Conclusion
 Most passengers belonged to the third class, and survival rates varied by class and gender.

-# SkillCraft Data Science Internship - Task 3
+# Task 3 - Decision Tree Classification

 ## Objective
 Predict whether a customer will purchase a product using a Decision Tree Classifier.